 The Toothpick Project

-40 million farms in Africa are facing a huge, yet little known, threat to food security: Striga.
-This weed looks innocent with its purple blooms but it can kill 20-100% of the crops it infests, leaving smallholder farmers with little food.
+40 million farms in Africa are facing a huge threat to food security: Striga.
+This parasitic weed looks innocent with its purple blooms but it can cause enormous damage of up to 100% to the crops it infests, leaving smallholder farmers with little food and income.

 A biological solution with great impact

 The main objective of the Toothpick Project is to create a biological solution to this problem.
-Originally developed at Montana State University by Dr David Sands, the technology uses specifically selected fungal strains to fight Striga.
-These fungal strains are harmless to humans and animals and specifically attack the weed, rather than the crop, allowing farmers to treat striga-infested fields and secure a good yield of their staple food crop.
+Originally developed at the Montana State University by Prof. David Sands, the technology uses specifically selected fungal strains to fight Striga.
+These fungal strains are harmless to humans and animals and specifically attack the weed rather than the crop, allowing farmers to treat striga-infested fields and secure a good yield of their staple food crop.

 During a pilot project in Kenya, farmers planted rice substrate inoculated with the fungal FOXY T14 strains together with the maize crop seeds.
-By the end of the growing season, crop yields increased by more than 50 % on average compared to untreated plots; this amount not only contributes to food self-sufficiency, but it also provides farmers with the opportunity to boost their income by selling the surplus crop.
+At the end of the growing season, crop yields increased by more than 50 % on average compared to untreated plots; this amount not only contributes to food self-sufficiency, but also offers farmers the opportunity to increase their income by selling the surplus crop.

 The Toothpick Company

-In 2016, Welthungerhilfe launched a pilot social enterprise project in Kenya, and in 2018 the Toothpick Company Limited was registered as part of this sustainability strategy.
-There are currently 419 demonstration plots in western Kenya to familiarise farmers with the technology and experimented its impact.
-After 3 years of efficacy trials the product registration in Kenya is underway in order to create the product Kichawi Kill (the trademarked and registered name of FOXY T14) by spring 2020.
-The Toothpick Company is an example of a public-private partnership, working closely with both Welthungerhilfe and the Kenya Agriculture & Livestock Research Organization.
+In 2016, Welthungerhilfe launched a pilot project as a social enterprise in Kenya, and in 2018 the Toothpick Company Limited was registered as part of this sustainability strategy.
+In over 500 demonstration plots in western Kenya farmers were familiarized with the technology and experimented its impact.
+After 3 years of efficacy trials the product registration in Kenya is now granted for the product Kichawi Kill (the trademarked and registered name of FOXY T14 in Kenya).
+The Toothpick Company is an example of a public-private partnership, working closely with Welthungerhilfe, the researchers in Montana and the Kenya Agriculture & Livestock Research Organization.

 With funding support from Dr Peter Lüth and the DBU (German Environmental Foundation) Welthungerhilfe launched the Kenyan Toothpick Project in 2017.
 As one of the four lead shareholders of the Kenyan Toothpick Company Limited, a Welthungerhilfe representative sits on the board of directors and serves as the board chair.
 The other board members are Dr Peter Lüth and Claire Baker Sands, the daughter of Prof. David Sands.
 The Toothpick Company was Welthungerhilfe’s first shareholder participation in a social enterprise, setting the precedent for us to invest in other enterprise ventures.

-The Toothpick Project answers some common questions they have been asked by people interested in their technology and company.
+The Toothpick Project answers some common questions that have been asked by people interested in their technology and company.

 Why just in Africa?

-Biocontrol has to start some place.
-We strongly believe bioherbicides will develop into a robust way to control weeds globally.
+Biocontrol has to start somewhere.
+We strongly believe, that bioherbicides will become a robust method of weed control worldwide in the coming years.
 We are launching on farms that have no other choice or hope.
-And, we are starting with farm systems that aren’t already betrothed to production agriculture trends (chemical inputs, precision mechanisation, etc.).
-And we are starting with a crisis.
+And, we are starting with farming systems that are not already tied to the trendsof production in agriculture (chemical inputs, precision mechanisation, etc.).
+And we start with a crisis.

 Is this a permanent solution?

-No. Change is constant and we would be fools to think our solution is a silver bullet.
+No. Change is constant and we would be foolish to believe that our solution is a silver bullet.

-Promisingly, we are seeing persistence of our treatment over time.
-In fact, at our original research plots (they've been untreated for years), Striga is no longer present and crops are doing well.
-Our scientist couldn't even get Striga to grow there when he planted Striga seeds.
-We haven't conducted a longitudinal study yet but over the next five years we should have a better understanding of how farmers should schedule their treatments for the greatest benefit at the lowest cost.
+Promisingly, we see persistence of our treatment over time.
+In fact, at our original research plots (they have been untreated for years), Striga is no longer present and crops are doing well.
+Our scientist could not even get Striga to grow there when he planted Striga seeds.
+We haven't conducted a longitudinal study yet, but over the next five years we should have a better understanding of how farmers should schedule their treatments fo get the greatest benefit at the least cost.

-The Striga weed system is going to rebel.
+The Striga weed system will rebel.
 Therefore, we need to keep monitoring the system for genetic reversals.
-We are doing our best to predict and prevent Striga work-around by using a cocktail of strains.
-This is also why we will be introducing new strains – and regional strains – every few years.
-This is also why we suggest farmers use everything they can to fight Striga, such as applying proper soil fertilization – Striga is particularly dominant in soils with low organic matter content.
+We do our best to predict and prevent Striga work-around by using a cocktail of strains.
+This is also why we will introduce new strains – and regional strains – every few years.
+This is also why we recommend that farmers do everything they can to fight Striga, such as applying proper soil fertilization – Striga is particularly dominant in soils with low organic matter content.

 Striga is a threat not only for maize but for all grains.
 The emergence of wheat as a host for Striga emphasises the importance of this control method not just in Africa.
-As far as we know, only wheat fields in Sudan have Striga – but if it spreads, we’ll have a huge problem on our hands.
+As far as we know, Striga in wheat fields is so far only present in Sudan - but if it spreads, we have a huge problem ahead.

 How will we enable village-level scaling up without the risk of other fungi growing on the media?

-Pivot alert: Our original plan was to have every farmer making her own inoculum.
+Pivot alert: Our original plan was for each farmer to make their own inoculum.
 One of our early trials failed due to contamination by the farmer inadequately sterilising the container.
 We also found that the farmers prefer working in groups (family/neighbours, farmer organisations) and naturally created a networked inoculum-production system.
-Therefore, using these observations, we have developed an inoculum production system to minimise risk.
+Therefore, based in these observations, we have developed an inoculum production system to minimise the risk.
 At the village-level, we are training and certifying inoculum producers.
 The production process has reduced all points of contamination to a bucket swabbed with ethanol.
-The inoculum producer sterilises the bucket and, by using a device we have manufactured (see photo), they can inoculate in a fully antiseptic way without ever having to expose the substrate to contamination.
+The inoculum producer sterilises the bucket and, using a device we made (see photo), they can inoculate in a fully antiseptic way without ever exposing the substrate to contamination.
 The system was designed for dirt floors and no plumbing – but it is sophisticated enough for a very effective transfer.
 We’ll be posting our training video in the coming months!